abdurrahman1828/DNNs-for-Weed-Detections/README.md

 ## Model Weights
 The weights folder contains the trained weights for each model.
-Separate Google Drive link is provided if the file is large enough.<br />
+Separate Google Drive link will be provided if the file is large enough.<br />

 ### Code Ownership
 The models and code used for our experiments are not